Current Tuition and Fees Schedule

-Trinidad State Junior College is currently not authorized to offer courses in the following states: Alabama, Massachusetts, Utah, District of Columbia.
+Trinidad State College is currently NOT authorized to offer courses in the following

 Distance Learning Complaint Process for Out of State Students

-Trinidad State Junior College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students residing outside of the State of Colorado, while attending TSJC who desire to resolve a complaint should follow the College's Student Complaint Procedure.
+Trinidad State College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
+Students residing outside of the State of Colorado, while attending TSC who desire to resolve a complaint should follow the College's Student Complaint Procedure.
 However, if an issue cannot be resolved internally, you may file a complaint with your State.
-Trinidad State Junior College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Trinidad State College is accredited by the Higher Learning Commission.

 Trinidad State has joined the Midwestern State Authorization Reciprocity Agreement (M-SARA).
 SARA is a nationwide initiative of states that will make distance education courses more accessible to students across state lines and make it easier for states to regulate and institutions to participate in interstate distance education.

 You are classified as a Colorado resident or non-resident for tuition purposes based on the information you provide on your admissions application.
 To qualify for in-state rates for Trinidad State College, you must:

 - Physically reside in Colorado for 12 consecutive months.

 - Have legal ties to Colorado for 12 consecutive months preceding the beginning of the first day of the term with the intent to remain in Colorado indefinitely.

 Examples of legal ties (intent) defined by the state of Colorado may include:

 - Filing and withholding state taxes as a Colorado resident